Jesse James Dupree: Business interests

+In 2010, Dupree created and launched "Jesse James Spirits", a line of alcoholic beverages that includes the "Jesse James America's Outlaw" brands of beer and bourbon whiskey.
+Flavored bourbons (honey flavored and spiced) were introduced to the product line soon afterward.

 Personal life

 In 1989, Jesse had a son named Nigel Thomas Dupree who was the lead vocalist for the Nigel Dupree Band, and was the drummer for Wayland and is now the drummer for Tuk Smith and the Restless Hearts.
-He also has a stepdaughter, Miranda, and a daughter named Thea.
+He also has a daughter named Thea.
 Jesse is married to Penny Dupree.